nuxt/content/docs/content/6.blog/announcing-v2.md

 2 years after the [release of Content v1](https://github.com/nuxt/content/releases/tag/v1.0.0), we are proud to announce the second version of Nuxt Content built for [Nuxt 3](https://v3.nuxtjs.org).

-On top of the Nuxt 3 support, we couldn't help adding new features:
+On top of the Nuxt 3 support, it comes with new features:

 ::list{icon="heroicons-outline:badge-check"}
 - The [MDC Syntax](/guide/writing/mdc) for Components in Markdown